grimme-lab/qc2-teaching/doc/recommendations_application-part.rst

       /mnt/c/Windows/System32/drivers/etc/hosts

-   Open this file with some text editor as administrator and add the following line *e.g.* at the end (replace ``c00`` by your computer):
+   Open your shell as administrator, then open this file with some text editor and add the following line *e.g.* at the end (replace ``c00`` by your computer):

    .. code-block:: none